-- High blood pressure during your most recent pregnancy (hypertensive disease).
+- High blood pressure during your most recent pregnancy.
 You're at increased risk of postpartum preeclampsia if you developed high blood pressure after 20 weeks of pregnancy (gestational hypertension).

 - Obesity.
 The risk of postpartum preeclampsia is higher if you're obese.

 - Having multiples.
-Having twins or more babies increases your risk of preeclampsia.
+Having twins, triplets or more increases your risk of preeclampsia.

 Complications of postpartum preeclampsia include:

 - Postpartum eclampsia.
 Postpartum eclampsia is essentially postpartum preeclampsia plus seizures.
-Postpartum eclampsia can permanently damage vital organs, including your brain, liver and kidneys.
-Left untreated, postpartum eclampsia can cause coma.
-In some cases, the condition is fatal.
+Postpartum eclampsia can permanently damage vital organs, including your brain, eyes, liver and kidneys.

 - Pulmonary edema.
 This life-threatening lung condition occurs when excess fluid develops in the lungs.